Did you know that marketing and PR professionals working for higher-education institutions face the same challenges regular businesses do.

 With millions of conversations happening every day on social media, this can only be achieved through by proactively listening to the conversations around you.

 If you want to give social listening a try, learn more about Mention.
-We can show you in a few minutes how your school can benefit from listening starting now.
+We can show you how your school can benefit from social listening, starting now.